HamishPayne/CODE-WORDS/Classroom/Week-02/readme.md

 ![](modulartypefaceslides.gif)
 *Some quick group research we did in class on modular typefaces and their designers*

-The designer that I found during our research session was [Benoit Bodhuin](https://www.instagram.com/benoitbodhuin/?hl=en), a type designer from France.
+The designer that I presented during our research session was [Benoit Bodhuin](https://www.instagram.com/benoitbodhuin/?hl=en), a type designer from France.
-He is a designer I have followed for a few years and have always enjoyed his typefaces and design work, I chose to show his work in this exersice as some of his typefaces are modular (see below).
+He is a designer I found a few months ago and really like his typefaces and design work, I chose to show his work in this exersice as some of his typefaces are modular (see below).

-   Pickle Typeface by Benoit Bodhuin  |  Mineral Typeface by Benoit Bodhuin :-------------------------:|:-------------------------:
+   Pickle Typeface by Benoit Bodhuin  |  Standard Typeface by Benoit Bodhuin :-------------------------:|:-------------------------:
 ![](Pickle_2.jpg)       |  ![](Mineral_Gif.gif)